"Home Healthcare" "Private duty home care"

 Fruits and vegetables are the richest sources of antioxidants.
 The top ten are blueberries, kale, strawberries, spinach, brussels sprouts, plums, broccoli, beets, oranges and red grapes.
 Other good sources are red bell peppers, onions, corn, eggplant, pink grapefruit, white grapes, potatoes, cauliflower, cabbage, leaf lettuce, bananas, apples, green beans, carrots, tomatoes and peas.

-Did you know that fresh garlic contains a sulphur compound called Allacin that has antibiotic and antifungal properties?
+Did you know that fresh garlic contains a Sulphur compound called Allicin that has antibiotic and antifungal properties?
 In animal studies, a component of garlic oil has been shown to inactivate carcinogens and suppress tumor growth.
 Garlic stimulates the production of an amino acid that is a powerful antioxidant and detoxifier.

 When you come in contact with an antigen (anything that triggers an immune reaction), your body can’t make antibodies fast enough to fight back and you become ill.
 The next time that you are exposed, your body remembers these antigens and trigger the antibodies immediately.